fnproject/ext-statsapi/examples/operators/README.md

       - ${GOPATH}/src/github.com/fnproject/ext-statsapi/examples/operators/prometheus.yml:/etc/prometheus/prometheus.yml
 ```

 This starts your custom Fn image.
-The environment variable `FN_EXT_METRICS_PROM_HOST` is used to specify that the Fn server should fetch
+The environment variable `FN_EXT_STATS_PROM_HOST` is used to specify that the Fn server should fetch
 statistics from a Prometheus server running on the `prometheus:9090`, where   `prometheus` is defined in
 [docker-compose.yml](https://github.com/fnproject/ext-statsapi/blob/master/examples/operators/docker-compose.yml)
 to refer to the Prometheus server.